apache/systemds/spark-mlcontext-programming-guide.md

 **Script from Resource:**

-As mentioned, the SystemML jar file contains all the primary algorithm script files.
+As mentioned, the SystemDS jar file contains all the primary algorithm script files.
 For convenience, we can read these script files or other script files on the classpath using ScriptFactory's `dmlFromResource` and `pydmlFromResource` methods.